 RISE (Research methods In School Education) is funded by King’s Widening Participation and was established in 2016 as a collaboration between researchers from HERON and The REACH (Resilience, Ethnicity and AdolesCent mental Health) Study.
 RISE aims to engage young people on the topic of health inequalities, deliver research methods training and inspire young people to think critically about local community health.
 By creatively engaging local secondary school and Sixth Form students currently underrepresented on KCL undergraduate Psychology, and other health-related programmes, including Nursing and Medicine, the project also aims to encourage young people to stay in education and develop a career in science and health-related professions.

 Following the success of the workshop series at CTK Aquinas Sixth Form College in 2016 (see below), HERON was awarded further funding by King’s Widening Participation to run an extended version of the course from September to December 2017.
 The workshops are incorporated as a 10-week cross-discipline elective module, which is an official part of the college curriculum as part CTK’s aim of providing key skills for University and employment.
 The course consists of 9 one-hour interactive workshops elaborating and extending upon the A-level Sociology and Psychology curricula by teaching research methods in an engaging way.
-At the end of the course there will be an event where students will be invited to deliver a short presentation on what they learned in front of a panel of academic researchers from KCL.
-This will be held at the Institute of Psychiatry, Psychology and Neuroscience in the Robin Murray Lecture Theatre on the 13th December 2017, 2-5pm.
-All students will be given certificates and book vouchers for completing the course, and special certificates will be awarded for the best group presentation, and best individual speaker.RISE 2016-17
+At the end of the course, students were invited to deliver a short presentation on what they learned in front of a panel of academic researchers from KCL.
+This event was held at the Institute of Psychiatry, Psychology and Neuroscience in the Robin Murray Lecture Theatre on the 13th December 2017, 2-5pm.
+All students received certificates and book vouchers for completing the course, and special certificates were awarded for the best group presentation, and best individual speaker.RISE 2016-17

 16 students applied and were accepted onto the course which consisted of three 2-hour interactive workshops elaborating and extending upon the A-level Sociology and Psychology curricula by teaching statistics and research methods in an engaging way.
 Throughout the three workshops, published studies of local community health data, including the South East London Community Health study (SELCoH), were used as illustrative examples of how to apply research methods to real data, relevant to their community.
 Themes covered a range of health related topics including mental health, illicit drug use, health service use, and discrimination.
 Using the skills gained from the workshops students used the presented ideas on community health to inspire their own research designs to tackle health problems most important to them.
 Facilitators mentored four separate groups to prepare their research design for presentation at a final event at the ORTUS, Maudsely Hospital, on the 8th February 2017, where students presented their work to an expert panel of researchers at King’s College London.
 At the end of each workshop and the final event, researchers collected feedback from students through feedback questionnaires in order to improve the pilot intervention and gauge the success of the public engagement activity.
 In addition, a focus group was conducted with seven students two weeks after the final event.